xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 {--------------------------------------------------------------}
 ```

-I TOLD you that making changes  was  easy!
+I _told_ you that making changes  was  easy!
 This time it cost us
 only  three  new lines of Pascal.
 Note  the  new  reference  to
 function `IsAddop`.
 Since the test for an addop appeared  twice, I
 chose  to  embed  it in the new function.
 The  form  of  `IsAddop`